A new computation of pairing probabilities in several multiple-curve models: Precise definitions of the models

+It remains to consider collections of both full curves and initial segments.
+Then, only~(ii) does not follow from the case of collections of full curves.
+For that matter, consider first only one initial segment $\eta_{\imath_1}$ and the full curves $ \gamma_{\jmath_1}, \ldots, \gamma_{\jmath_\ell} $.
+By~(v), we can choose to ``grow $\eta_{\imath_1}$ last'' and~(ii) then follows from the case of a single initial segment, applied in the reduced domain.
+Finally, multiple initial segments are handled by the union rule of local sets~\cite[Propositions~4.13 and~4.23]{Werner-GFF} applied to the union of $\eta_{\imath_i} \cup \gamma_{\jmath_1} \cup \ldots \cup \gamma_{\jmath_\ell} $ over $i$. \end{proof}

-\begin{proof} Recall first that the global multiple $\mathsf{SLE}(\kappa)$, $\kappa \leq 4$, in $(\bbH; V_0^1, \ldots, V_0^{2N})$ with a fixed pairing $\alpha$, is a collection of random disjoint curves forming the pairing $\alpha$ between the boundary points, and determined via the following regular conditional law property: given any $N-1$ curves, the remaining one is a chordal $\mathsf{SLE}(\kappa)$ between the remaining two boundary points in their connected component of the reduced domain~\cite{BPW}.
-Let us prove this characterizing property in the $\alpha$-conditional level lines, for the conditional law of the $j$:th curve $\gamma_j$ given $\gamma_i$, $i \neq j$.
-Sample first $\gamma_i$, $i \neq j$, via Proposition~\ref{prop:GFF lvl lines}(iv).
+\begin{proof}[of Corollary~\ref{cor:GFF lvl lines}] Recall that the global multiple $\mathsf{SLE}(\kappa)$, $\kappa \leq 4$, in $(\bbH; V_0^1, \ldots, V_0^{2N})$ with pairing $\alpha$ is a collection of random disjoint curves forming the pairing $\alpha$ between the boundary points, for which, given any $(N-1)$ curves, the conditional law of the remaining one is a chordal $\mathsf{SLE}(\kappa)$ between the remaining two boundary points in the domain reduced by the first $(N-1)$ curves~\cite{BPW}.
+Consider thus the $\alpha$-paired GFF level lines, and the conditional law of the $j$:th curve $\gamma_j$ given $\gamma_i$, $i \neq j$.
+Sample first $\gamma_i$, $i \neq j$, via Proposition~\ref{prop:GFF lvl lines}(v).
 Note that already these $(N-1)$ curves reveal the pairing formed by the level lines.
-Whatever pairing is observed, by Proposition~\ref{prop:GFF lvl lines}(iv) again, the conditional law of $\gamma_j$ given $\gamma_i$, $i \neq j$ is the (unique) local multiple $\mathsf{SLE}(4)$ between remaining marked boundary points in the remaining sub-domain, which is well-known to coincide with the chordal $\mathsf{SLE}(4)$. \end{proof}
+Given that the pairing $\alpha$ is observed, by Proposition~\ref{prop:GFF lvl lines}(v) again, the conditional law of $\gamma_j$ given $\gamma_i$, $i \neq j$ is the (unique) local multiple $\mathsf{SLE}(4)$ between remaining marked boundary points in the remaining sub-domain, which is well-known to coincide with the chordal $\mathsf{SLE}(4)$. \end{proof} }

-\begin{proof}[Proposition~\ref{prop:GFF lvl lines}] Below we denote the harmonic extension of the alternating GFF boundary values with jumps at $x_1, \ldots, x_{2N}$ by $H(z; x_1, \ldots, x_{2N})$, i.e.